HOW TO ANSWER: Why Should We Hire You?

 Next, choose the 3-4 bullet points that make the strongest argument for you.
 Use those bullet points to structure your sales pitch.
 Don’t write a script to memorize — simply capture the bullet points that you want to convey.
 Each bullet will describe the selling point with a brief explanation and/or example for context.

 Keep it concise — you still want to keep your answer in the 1-2 minute range so you won’t be able to rattle off every skill and accomplishment on your resume.
-You have to really think about what sets you apart from the competition.

 Step 3: Practice